 Surprisingly high entries!

 Namibia comes in at 19th in the world making it the most free in Africa and indeed one of the freest in the world, sharing the spot with both Canada and Belgium.
 This is despite fact that they have only had one party in power since independence.
-Not only that but they even have a political called Adolph Hitler!
-Namibia has more press freedom than the UK!!!!
+Not only that but they even have a politician called Adolf Hitler!
+Namibia has more press freedom than the UK!

-Fo mr at leat the next big shock comes in at 42, with this particular country showing how subjective this lust can be.
+Fo me at least the next big shock comes in at 42, with this particular country showing how subjective this list can be.
 At 42nd spot is Papua New Guinea.
 Technically a functioning democracy, but in reality one of the most dangerous countries on earth.

 And where does Cambodia come?